-How to find the best DropShipping suppliers and wholesalers in 2020
+How to find the best DropShipping suppliers and wholesalers [updated for 2022]

 If you’re just starting your journey into the world of selling online, you’ve got a lot of research to do before you can get started.
 Once you’ve done appropriate product research, you’ll be looking to find the best suppliers for your business – and just like with your product research, that might not be as simple as it seems.
 You can just find a supplier online, but there’s a lot of other things to consider too.
 Through this post, we’ll take a look at the things you need to keep in mind while you’re searching for your supplier or wholesaler, as well as giving you some pointers to show you where you can start your search.

 A supplier is a business that provides products or a service to another business.
 They might provide stock to traditional retailers, or they might dispatch orders directly to customers on behalf of DropShipping businesses – or as in most cases, they sometimes do both.

 In addition to providing those products, suppliers are responsible for meeting the legal standards that are required for the products.
 Suppliers are expected to provide equal, and fair opportunities between sellers.
 When it comes to pricing, they should provide good deals for their sellers while maintaining their own profit margins.
 Suppliers also deal with manufacturers, and they should be equally as fair in their dealings with them as they are with their sellers.